fenpaws/Windows10-Firstrun/readme.md

 # Firstrun for Windows 10

 This script aims to minimize the amount of time and work to reprovision your Windows 10 machine.
-It basically runs [Reclaim Windows 10](#Usage-of-other-software) and uses Chocolatey to reinstall your software.
+It basically runs [Win10 Initial Setup Script](#Usage-of-other-software) and uses Chocolatey to reinstall your software.

+## Important informatons
+- It may happen that you are not able to Update windows anymore, therefore I disabled the Temetetry option in the Preset.

 ## Configuration and usage